sbiersdorff/CoMD/README.md

 CoMD allows the user to use either the Lennard-Jones potential or the Embedded Atom Method potential.
 Both these are discussed in reference (2) below.
 All we do in the main subroutine in `src-flat/pmd.c` is:

- *  read in a data file
+ *  read a data file
  *  write out a file that can be read by `clsman` (http://www.t12.lanl.gov/home/afv/)
  *  call `do_compute_work()` to compute on this data
  *  write out a final configuration that is `clsman` compatible